 The resources that can be quickly converted into cash or used up within a year are your current assets.
 It includes your available cash, accounts receivable or money owed to your business, and your inventory.

 As for your current liabilities, these are the financial obligations that you need to settle within a year.
-These can include accounts payable or the bills your business owes and short-term loans.
+These are also known as short term liabilities.
+These can include accounts payable or the bills your business owes and short-term loans

 To put the formula into perspective, here’s an example.